Char-level Language Modeling - Part 2¶

 After training the NN, this weight matrix visualiztion should look similar to counts matrix in bigram count-based LM.

-W, weight matrix = log counts or logits, therefore we need to take exponent to compare it with probs
+W, weight matrix = log counts or logits, therefore we need to take exponent to compare it with probs table

 epochs = 100